 Since Valentine’s Day is right around the corner, I am sure that you are already planning your holiday.
 If your Valentine’s Day includes yummy desserts, then you have come to the right place!
 Here are 9 great Valentine’s Day dessert recipes that everyone will love.
 Best of all, none of these Valentine’s Day dessert recipes are super complicated or expensive.

 - 1 Pan of brownies (Can be any recipe)

 - 1 Cup of conversation hearts

 - Prepare brownie batter according to recipe instructions.
-Pour into a parchment-lined baking pan, then smooth batter until it is flat on top.
+Pour into a parchment-lined baking pan, and smooth batter until it is flat on top.
 Sprinkle the top with conversation hearts, then bake according to recipe instructions.
 The conversation hearts will sink very lightly into the batter while baking.

 2. Valentine Bark

 - Pink food coloring (that does not contain water)

 - Line a large baking sheet with parchment paper.
 Melt the chocolate candy melts in the microwave according to the package directions.
 Pour onto the lined baking sheet and evenly spread into a very thin layer with a spatula.
 Chill in the refrigerator until hardened.